-The sand tiger shark, grey nurse shark, spotted ragged-tooth shark, or blue-nurse sand tiger, among other names, can be found worldwide; including off the coast of Australia.
+The sand tiger shark, aka grey nurse shark, spotted ragged-tooth shark, or blue-nurse sand tiger – among other names, can be found worldwide; including off the coast of Australia.
 These sharks are slow-moving ocean-dwellers and are predominantly harmless to humans.
-Being primarily nocturnal (active during the night) they tend to take it easy during the day, resting and awaiting the darkness to hunt.
+Being primarily nocturnal (active at night) they tend to take it easy during the day, resting and awaiting the darkness to hunt.
 They tend to mostly ignore humans.

 First the Stats…

 1.)
 They have outward-pointing teeth that have smooth edges and have evolved to grab onto slippery prey.

 2.)
 Sand tigers usually shy away from contact with people, however they have been known to steal fish from spear fisherman and net fishers.

 3.)
 Even though they appear to be docile, by nature, they are sharks.
 They can and will deliver a very painful and damaging bite if threatened.

 4.)
 The sand tiger isn’t related to the tiger shark, but rather the great white shark.